2004-2008 Ford F-150 SuperCab

 Replacing the factory radio

 There's plenty of room behind the dash, so you can install just about any car stereo in this truck, including single-DIN (2" tall) and double-DIN (4" tall) receivers.
 You'll need a mounting kit to trim out the new radio, along with a wiring harness that allows you to connect your new radio without having to cut the factory wiring.
-Crutchfield includes these installation parts at a very nice discount with most orders, along with our free MasterSheet™ step-by-step instructions for your F-150.
+Crutchfield includes these installation parts at a very nice discount with receiver orders, along with our free MasterSheet™ step-by-step instructions for your F-150.

 Mounting kit installed in F-150 dash (Crutchfield Research Photo)